-Air Rights NYC rules and protocols come from the NYC Zoning Resolution.
-When people say Air Rights, they usually mean development rights.
-Development rights or air rights are the legal rights to build on a property in accordance with zoning laws.
-The right to build or develop are based on calculations and formulas provided in local zoning codes.
-The available air rights on a property is the unused potential development rights for the given property.
+The right to build or develop is based on calculations and formulas provided in local zoning codes.
+The available air rights on a property are the unused potential development rights for the given property.
 You can use your available development rights on your property or sell them to an adjacent property.
+In NYC, Air Rights rules and protocols come from the NYC Zoning Resolution.

 Air Rights NYC Development Rights

-Air Rights or Development Rights are the unused floor area that can be developed on a property.
-The unused floor area can be added to the property or sold to a neighboring property.
-In New York City Air Rights can be transferred to other properties commonly referred to as a “Development Rights Transfer” or “Air Rights Deal”.
-There are 2 ways to buy and sell air rights.
+If there is undeveloped floor area available, it can be added to the current property or sold to a neighboring one.
+In New York City, you can transfer Air Rights to other properties, commonly referred to as a “Development Rights Transfer” or “Air Rights Deal.”
+There are two ways to buy and sell air rights in New York City.

 - Zoning Lot Merger